pierres/pierre-schmitz.com/wp-content/plugins/easy-wp-smtp/readme.txt

 === Easy WP SMTP - WordPress Email SMTP Plugin ===
-Contributors: easywpsmtp, jaredatch, smub, capuderg
+Contributors: sendlayer, jaredatch, smub, capuderg
-Tags: mail, wordpress smtp, phpmailer, smtp, wp_mail, email, gmail, outgoing mail, privacy, security, sendmail, ssl, tls, wp-phpmailer, mail smtp, wp smtp
+Tags: mail, wordpress smtp, phpmailer, smtp, wp_mail, email, gmail, outgoing mail, privacy, security, sendmail, ssl, tls, wp-phpmailer, mail smtp, wp smtp, mailer, sendlayer, sendinblue, mailgun, smtp.com
-Requires at least: 5.0
+Requires at least: 5.2
 Tested up to: 6.1
 Requires PHP: 5.6
-Stable tag: 1.5.3
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily send emails from your WordPress site using your preferred SMTP server
+Improve email delivery for WordPress.
+Configure SendLayer, Mailgun, Sendinblue, SMTP.com or connect to an SMTP server.

 == Description ==

+Are your WordPress emails not being delivered?

+Install Easy WP SMTP and you'll resolve your email delivery issues.

-Easy WP SMTP allows you to configure and send all outgoing emails via a SMTP server.
-This will prevent your emails from going into the junk/spam folder of the recipients.
+Easy WP SMTP allows you to configure and send all outgoing emails via 4 transactional mailers or an SMTP server.
+This will prevent your emails from landing in the spam folder and improve your deliverability.

+You can resolve your email deliverability issues by configuring one of these mailers:
+* SendLayer (recommended)
+* Mailgun
+* Sendinblue
+* SMTP.com
+* Other SMTP - configure any SMTP server

-= Easy WP SMTP Features =
+### Easy WP SMTP Features

-* Send email using a SMTP sever.
+* Send WordPress emails using one of the transactional mailers or an SMTP server.
+* You can use different transactional mailers: SendLayer, Mailgun, Sendinblue, SMTP.com.
-* You can use Gmail, Yahoo, Hotmail's SMTP server if you have an account with them.
+* You can use Gmail, Outlook, Yahoo, Hotmail, Zoho, or any other SMTP server.
-* Seamlessly connect your WordPress blog with a mail server to handle all outgoing emails (it's as if the email has been composed inside your mail account).
+* Seamlessly connect your WordPress site with a reliable mailer to handle all outgoing emails.
 * Securely deliver emails to your recipients.
-* Option to enable debug logging to see if the emails are getting sent out successfully or not.
-* Ability to specify a Reply-to email address.

-= Easy WP SMTP Plugin Usage =

-Once you have installed the plugin there are some options that you need to configure in the plugin setttings (go to `Settings->Easy WP SMTP` from your WordPress Dashboard).

-**a)** Easy WP SMTP General Settings

-The general settings section consists of the following options

-* From Email Address: The email address that will be used to send emails to your recipients
-* From Name: The name your recipients will see as part of the "from" or "sender" value when they receive your message
-* SMTP Host: Your outgoing mail server (example: smtp.gmail.com)
-* Type of Encryption: none/SSL/TLS
-* SMTP Port: The port that will be used to relay outbound mail to your mail server (example: 465)
-* SMTP Authentication: No/Yes (This option should always be checked "Yes")
-* Username: The username that you use to login to your mail server
-* Password: The password that you use to login to your mail server

-For detailed documentation on how you can configure these options please visit the [Easy WordPress SMTP](https://easywpsmtp.com/easy-wp-smtp-plugin-quick-setup-guide/) plugin page

-**b)** Easy WP SMTP Testing & Debugging Settings

-This section allows you to perform some email testing to make sure that your WordPress site is ready to relay all outgoing emails to your configured SMTP server.
-It consists of the following options:

-* To: The email address that will be used to send emails to your recipients
-* Subject: The subject of your message
-* Message: A textarea to write your test message.

-Once you click the "Send Test Email" button the plugin will try to send an email to the recipient specified in the "To" field.
+* Debug Events that log any failed email sending attempts and the error that caused them.
+* Ability to specify a Reply-to or BCC email address.

+### Mailer Options

+Easy WP SMTP plugin includes different SMTP mailers, so you can choose the one that fits your needs.

+#### SendLayer

+SendLayer is our recommended transactional email service.

+SendLayer is very affordable, reliable, and fast, plus it has a simple setup.
+You can configure it in a few minutes.
+It offers 30 days of email logs history, with email open and click tracking.
+SendLayer offers hundreds of emails for free when you sign up for their trial.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-sendlayer-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SendLayer documentation</a> for more details.

+#### Mailgun

+Easy WP SMTP uses Mailgun API to reliably and quickly send out your WordPress emails.

+Mailgun provides a 3-month trial period, where you can send 5000 emails per month.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-mailgun-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Mailgun documentation</a> for more details.

+#### Sendinblue

+Our plugin offers native integration with Sendinblue.
+All you have to do is open a Sendinblue account and copy the API key.

+They offer a free account with 300 emails per day.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-sendinblue-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Sendinblue documentation</a> for more details.

+#### SMTP.com

+SMTP.com is a powerful transactional email service, with over 23 years of experience.

+You can get started with a 30-day trial account, where you can send up to 50,000 emails.

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-smtp-com-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SMTP.com documentation</a> for more details.

+#### Other SMTP

+With our Other SMTP mailer, you can configure any SMTP server to send your WordPress emails.
+You can use your own SMTP server, or any of the popular email providers: Gmail, Outlook, Yahoo, Zoho, Hotmail, ...

+Read our <a href="https://easywpsmtp.com/docs/setting-up-the-other-smtp-mailer/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">Other SMTP documentation</a> for more details.

+### Debug Events

+Debug Events is a feature that will log all your failed email sending attempts and provide additional information on why it failed and from which plugin the email was sent from.

+You can enabled the Debug Email Sending option and all email sending attempts will be logged (not just the failing ones), so you can debug any delivery issues.

+### Easy WP SMTP Plugin Usage

+Once you have installed the plugin there are a few options that you need to configure.
+The plugin settings can be found in your WordPress Dashboard by clicking on the Easy WP SMTP menu item.

+#### Easy WP SMTP Settings

+The settings section consists of two sections: Mailer Settings and General Settings.

+##### Mailer Settings

+* Mailer Selection: Choose a mailer you want to use (a transactional mailer or an SMTP server).
+* Mailer-Specific Settings: Depending on your mailer selection, different settings will be displayed, for you to configure.

+##### General Settings

+* From Email Address: The email address that will be used to send emails to your recipients.
+* Force From Email: If you want to always overwrite the from email address, which can be set by other plugins.
+* From Name: The name your recipients will see as part of the "from" or "sender" value when they receive your email.
+* Force From Name: If you want to always overwrite the from name, which can be set by other plugins.

+For more information on how you can configure all plugin settings, please visit our <a href="https://easywpsmtp.com/docs" rel="friend">plugin documentation</a>.

+#### Easy WP SMTP Email Test

+On the Email Test page you can send a test email to your own email address, to make sure that your WordPress site is ready to send all outgoing emails.

+Once you click the "Send Test Email" button, by default a predefined email template (HTML or plain text) will be sent.
+But if you prefer, you can also define your own subject and email content in the Email Test settings.

 == Installation ==

-1. Go to the Add New plugins screen in your WordPress admin area
-1. Click the upload tab
-1. Browse for the plugin file (easy-wp-smtp.zip)
-1. Click Install Now and then activate the plugin
-1. Now, go to the settings menu of the plugin and follow the instructions
+1. Install Easy WP SMTP either via the WordPress.org plugin repository or by uploading the files to your server.
+(See instructions on <a href="http://www.wpbeginner.com/beginners-guide/step-by-step-guide-to-install-a-wordpress-plugin-for-beginners/" rel="friend">how to install a WordPress plugin</a>)
+2. Activate Easy WP SMTP.

 == Frequently Asked Questions ==

-= Can this plugin be used to send emails via SMTP? =
+= Can this plugin be used to send emails via Outlook, Gmail, Google Workspace, Hotmail, Yahoo, Zoho SMTP? =

-Yes.
+Yes, it can.
+All you need to do is select the "Other SMTP" mailer and configure the correct SMTP host details.

+= What to do if you need help or have an issue? =

+Please open a new <a href="https://wordpress.org/support/plugin/easy-wp-smtp/">support thread</a> and provide as much information as possible, without any private information (it is a public forum).

+And we will try to help out as soon as possible.

 == Screenshots ==

-For screenshots please visit the [Easy WordPress SMTP](https://easywpsmtp.com/easy-wp-smtp-plugin-quick-setup-guide/) plugin page
+1. Easy WP SMTP Settings - with mailer selection.
+2. Selected Other SMTP mailer
+3. Other SMTP mailer settings
+4. General Settings
+5. Email Test page
+6. Debug Events page

 == Other Notes ==

 Inspired by [WP Mail SMTP](http://wordpress.org/plugins/wp-mail-smtp/) plugin

 == Changelog ==

+= 2.0.0 =
+* Added SendLayer, Mailgun, Sendinblue, and SMTP.com email provider integrations.
+* Added Debug Events - logging all email sending errors and debug events.
+* Migrated the plugin options to a new format.
+* Improved plugin's user experience (design and functionality).

 = 1.5.3 =
 * Added logs file path location filter.